Training – How to Plan and Negotiate It

 • Ask yourself the questions: "Where exactly do I want to go?
 Do I have a specialist role in mind or would I rather take on a leadership role?
 Take a close look at your career so far and write down your strengths.

-• With our Career Booster, you'll find out which skills will be in demand in your industry in the future and what further training you could do to increase your employability.
+• Find out which skills will be in demand in your industry in the future and what further training you could do to increase your employability.

 • Once you've set your sights on a goal, find out what skills you need to achieve it.
 Do you need an academic degree with ETCS points or is further education outside of a university sufficient?